 Use a plastic cover on your table or paper to protect table/work surface; keep paper towels handy for spills and ooop’s; Have cardboard or something firm for under the part you are painting for a firm surface to work on,

 Do not have the paint too wet and runny as it will run under the stencil.
-You can make your own stencil by using a purchased mylar sheet and cutting out a design.
-Lay the stencil onto the gabric, hold firmly down with one hand while you dab the paint onto the stencil with the brush.
+You can make your own stencil by using a purchased Mylar sheet and cutting out a design.
+Lay the stencil onto the fabric, hold firmly down with one hand while you dab the paint onto the stencil with the brush.
 Slowly pull up the stencil, one bit at a time, wipe off stencil ready to use again.
-Be carefull not to put the stncil on top and/or too close to the wet paint.
+Be careful not to put the stencil on top and/or too close to the wet paint.
 If you are painting two colours with one stencil, think of what colour you want on top.
 Red flower first, then new brush with Green paint for leaves or vise versa..

 Here you so many options; two colour fairisle.
 Choose a lighter colour yarn that you will be painting to show the colour.
 It is like painting by numbers, only the numbers are in your head and imagination.
 Use stick or stin brushes, depending on the size of area you are painting.